Demonstration of Affordable, Comfortable, Grid Integrated Zero Net Energy Communities

 Project Benefits

-This research provides new methodologies for integrating occupant and technology needs into a cost effective and scalable zero net energy (ZNE) strategy.
-The project analyzes and defines the savings and market barriers in residential communities and provides new, valuable performance data and models from the demonstrations.
-The products from this research will identify the successes and barriers to meeting the ZNE goals for residential communities.
+The research conducted provided new methodologies for integrating occupant and technology needs into a cost effective and scalable zero net energy (ZNE) strategy.
+The project analyzed and defined the savings and market barriers in residential communities and provides new, valuable performance data and models from the demonstrations.
+The products from this research identified the successes and barriers to meeting the ZNE goals for residential communities.

 Affordability

-Zero net energy homes could result in significant savings in money, resources, operation and maintenance, energy, and greenhouse gas emissions.
-Both ratepayers and customers benefit from implementing ZNE residential communities.
+Zero net energy homes could result in significant savings in utility bills, resources, operation and maintenance, energy, and greenhouse gas emissions.
+Both ratepayers and utilities benefit from implementing ZNE residential communities.

 Key Project Members